Husband-beating on the rise in Arab Homes

 Eman Al Amari, a clinical psychologist from Dubai, urged society to celebrate these abused husbands rather than ridicule them.
 “We should respect these men for not hitting back,” she says.
 “Men will not agree to speak up for fear of shame and of being identified.
 They are more conservative on this topic,” she adds.

-According to Eman, husband bashing accounts for around 20 per cent of domestic violence cases in Arab countries, but cautioned it still paled in comparison to wife beating.
+According to Eman, husband bashing accounts for around 20% of domestic violence cases in Arab countries, but cautioned it still paled in comparison to wife beating.
 She says during the last few years, she had come across half a dozen cases — two each in Dubai and Ras Al Khaimah and one each in one in Abu Dhabi and Fujairah — of violence against husbands.

 Part of the problem, she says, stems from women who are confused about their identity, living in a Muslim society, but watching and imitating western role models on TV.
 The Saudi Arabian-born American graduate says probably Arab men are more relaxed and sanguine in their outlook, which at times is misinterpreted by their wives who take advantage of this fact to manipulate and abuse them.